-Season 7, Week 16 Saturday, September 3, 2022
+Season 7, Week 15 Wednesday, September 7, 2022

-We made it to the end of Arrgh-ust and are now in the lovely month of September!
+We made it through Arrgh-ust and are now in the lovely month of September!
+Or maybe we should say rainy month of September.
+More than 3 inches of rain have fallen since Sunday!
 We are continuing to scurry around getting beds prepped and plants planted.
 It's a bit of a Rubik's Cube trying to figure out how to fit things (by plant family!) into a limited number of spaces.
-Somehow we figure it all out!
+Somehow, we figure it all out!

 We hope you are enjoying the tomatoes!
-Ray asked folks at Wednesday's on-farm pick-up if they were tired of tomatoes yet and the answer was a resounding "NO!"
+Ray asked folks at last week's on-farm pick-up if they were tired of tomatoes yet and the answer was a resounding "NO!"
 We hope you are feeling the same way!
 We'll probably have a bit of a dip in slicer production in the next couple of weeks.
 The heat from a couple of weeks ago caused a fair amount of blossom drop which results in fewer tomatoes.
+Plus, there are a number of caterpillars moving in to the plantings that are creating lots of culls.

 And speaking of tomatoes.
 Please mark your calendar for our first ever PlumFresh Tomato Tasting!
 We will have it here at the farm on Sunday, September 11 from 2-4 p.m.
-We'll be sending out an invitation, but we hope you'll make note of the date and plan on joining us.
+We sent out an invitation on Sunday - please let us know if you will be able to attend!